annaira/complaint-analyzer-frontend/README.md

 # Complaint Analyzer

 This is [atlat](https://atlat.de/) 's submission to expert.ai's hackathon [Turn Language into Action: A Natural Language Hackathon for Good](https://expertai-nlapi-092022.devpost.com/).
 This is the frontend part.
 The backend pat (API) can be found at [https://github.com/annaira/complaint-analyzer](https://github.com/annaira/complaint-analyzer).
+A demo can be found here: [https://complaint-analyzer-frontend.herokuapp.com](https://complaint-analyzer-frontend.herokuapp.com/).

 ## Understand Human Rights Complaints